Neck Pain and Cervical Facet Syndrome

 Conservative management of this condition has been successful.
 The following are treatments that have demonstrated to be helpful in controlling and managing cervical facet syndrome.
 These are:

-- Cervical Spinal Manipulation – Chiropractic adjustments to mobilize and return joint motion
+- Cervical Spinal Manipulation – Chiropractic adjustments to mobilize and return joint motion.
+This includes typical chiropractic mobilization of the joints; however, long axis distraction is gentle and can be very helpful.

 - Physical Therapy Modalities – Electrical muscle stimulation is helpful in reducing muscle spasm and swelling